Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 Poor

-The brand that drove the trend, and a genuinely tested product - but in our view the value is poor: a 1-gram scoop at roughly a dollar a serving, with no disclosed IgG content.
+The brand that drove the trend, and a genuinely tested product - but in our view the value is poor: a 1-gram scoop at well over a dollar a serving, with no disclosed IgG content.
 You are paying largely for the brand and packaging rather than a research-matched dose.

 +Third-party tested for heavy metals and contaminants